harcokuppens/continuous_publishing/latest/_sources/intro.rst.txt

 -  push of a tag

    #. build the documentation on that tagged version.
-It builds documentation both as website and as a pdf document.
+It builds documentation both as website and as a PDF document.
    #. upload the build website  to the stable/ subdir of the gh-pages
       branch which is automatically shown as website by github
-   #. the build pdf is upload as release asset for that github release,
+   #. the build PDF is upload as release asset for that github release,
-      this pdf url is linked from the website
+      this PDF url is linked from the website
    #. the build website is zipped and also archived as release asset for
       that github release